therealnicoroshi/modlist/README.md

   ## *CHOOSE ONLY ONE TO ACTIVATE*

+5. There are 2 included profiles

-Default game resolution is 1920x1080.
+Default game profile resolution is 1920x1080.

-Base resolution for 21:9 profile is 3440x1440
+21:9 profile is 3440x1440

+Choose and select the one that fits your screen resolution.

   ### *Don't forget to change your resoltion in Bethini to match your screen resolution.*